Amyleep97/Term2-W1/README.md

     - A server that contains web content
     - Any websites that you visit are stored in a web server.
     - Can have multiple servers in one.
+    - Two Types of web servers to be able to publish a website they must be a static or dynamic web server:
+    - A static web server is content that is simple for example something that doesn't change when you reuqest something.
+    - A dynamic web server depends on what your request is so information that you are inputing this can be personalised based on your information.
 ##  Application Servers
-    - Anythign that is stored related to a appplication for example: files, data, information that is stored in a application server.
+    - Anything that is stored that is related to a appplication for example: files, data, information that is stored in a application server.

     - This is a software that you use in a webserver.
 ## Database Servers